microsoftgraph/microsoft-graph-docs/api-reference/beta/api/ediscovery-reviewset-create.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Create a new [reviewSet](../resources/reviewset.md). !this link is broken The request body contains the display name of the review set which is the only writable property.
+Create a new [reviewSet](../resources/ediscovery-reviewset.md).
+The request body contains the display name of the review set, which is the only writable property.

 ## Permissions